nrathbone-turing/coffee-admin-spa/README.md

 This is a React-based SPA for managing coffee products in a simulated e-commerce store.
 Built as a summative project to demonstrate:

-- State management with React Hooks (standard and custom)
+- State management with React Hooks (including custom hook `useProductContext`)
 - Client-side routing with `react-router-dom`
 - Full CRUD functionality using `json-server` as a RESTful mock API
 - Component-based architecture with reusable forms and cards